 Thomas’ artworks’ focal point includes presenting African American women and their power without sacrificing their femininity.
 Her art of provocative lesbian content indicates beauty from a present-time viewpoint.

-Gay and Lesbian Life in Art World
+Gay and Lesbian Life in the LGBTQ Art World

 Alongside talented artists are artworks advertising the nature of the LGBTQ community through the years.
 These collections hope to start a discussion on serious themes concerning queer identity and image.